Starting in mid March, the Social Security Administration will give priority to Social Security Disability claims filed by some veterans.

 «Sarbanes says he expects veterans will be seen by an agency employee for an initial interview within three days of filing a claim and that they’ll receive a determination about their financial eligibility for benefits in a matter of days.»

 It’s important to note that having a 100 percent VA disability rating does not guarantee Social Security benefits for veterans.
 But you should get a decision quicker, thanks to these new rules.
-For more about VA benefits and Social Security Disability benefits, see our most recent newsletter, available as a PDF download.
+Read more about VA benefits and Social Security Disability benefits.

 If you are a disabled veteran, you still may be eligible for Social Security Disability — no matter what your rating.